Director of Grants

 Many agencies and foundations have specific purposes and often specify programs they wish to support.
 The grants officer will make those opportunities known to the appropriate department and/or individuals.

-At least four weeks before a grant is due, the project director submits to the grants officer the Hood College Grants Authorization form, which includes a summary of the proposal, the budget information, and the signatures of the project director, the department chair, the grants officer, and the Vice President of Academic Affairs.
+At least five days before a grant is due, the project director submits - along with the final version of the proposal, budget, and appendices - to the grants officer the Hood College Grant Proposal Routing Form, which includes an overview of the project, resources needed, and the signatures of the project director, department chair, senior team/vice president level supervisor, the grants office, and the vice president for finance and treasurer.